rasmus4200/level-up-ios/advanced/container-views.md

 ## Summary

-Container views are great when you have clusterings of ViewControllers that form a logical unit of operation within your app.

-They work by tracking state, handling viewController transitions, and can be dismissed like any other view controller when done.
+Container views are great when you have clusterings of ViewControllers that form a logical unit of operation within your app.They work by tracking state, handling viewController transitions, and can be dismissed like any other view controller when done.

 Always remember to call
 `view.addSubView`
 `addChild`
-`didMove`

-When adding a child to a parent view controller.
+`didMove` when adding a child to a parent view controller.
 And enjoy logically grouping your viewControllers together :)

-Happy coding!
+Happy coding! 🤖

 ### Links that help